ghc-proposals/ghc-proposals/proposals/0372-ghc-extensions.rst

   the case, for example, GHC 9.10 added support for ``GHC2024``, but the default language edition remained ``GHC2021``.)

   * Changes to the default language edition will be accompanied by appropriate mentions in the release notes and migration guide.

   * The initial GHCi prompt will be changed to display the active language edition.

   * GHC will not automatically emit a warning whenever a language edition has not been explicitly specified, because doing so would be overly noisy.
 However, if a language edition has not been explicitly specified, and compilation fails with one or more errors, GHC will emit an additional warning recommending that a language edition should be chosen, as the error may have resulted from an old module not specifying a language edition.

+* Users are strongly encouraged to insulate themselves from changes to the default language edition by:

+  * Using Cabal's ``default-language`` specifier to fix the language edition for a package, or
+  * Using a ``LANGUAGE GHC20xx`` pragma in the source files themselves.

+Cabal encourages packages to specify a ``default-language``, but does not require it in all cases, and in its absence may pick its own default (currently this is ``Haskell98`` or ``Haskell2010``, see `Cabal issue #9668
+<https://github.com/haskell/cabal/issues/9668>`_).
+Thus changes to GHC's default
+language edition are primarily of concern to users running ``ghc[i]`` directly, rather than using Cabal.

 For example, the GHCi prompt could look like this: